Maple Syrup - a truly Canadian product.

-Quick fact: it takes almost 40 litres of raw maple sap to make one litre of maple syrup.
+Quick fact: it takes almost 40 litres of raw maple sap to make one litre of syrup.

 Did you know?
 The world has a Global Strategic Maple Syrup Reserve?
 Yup, and it’s in Canada—a collection of warehouses that have stockpiled over 100 million pounds of maple syrup!